Don't Lose Heart, Suzanne!

 Don't Lose Heart, Suzanne!
 (Nur nicht weich werden, Susanne!) is a 1935 German drama film directed by Arzén von Cserépy, and starring Jessie Vihrog, Veit Harlan, and Willi Schur.

 Plot

 The film takes place in the film milieu towards the end of the Weimar Republic against the background of the world economic crisis.
 The title character Susanne is an unemployed extra who, through an assistant director, finds a supporting role in the kitsch film Love Me in Honolulu.
 The producers are Jews who are portrayed as greedy and lustful and at the same time run an illegal casino.
 When a visitor commits suicide, the film producers kidnap Susanne and another actress as a distraction.
-Georg, Susanne's fiancé frees the women.
+Georg, Susanne's fiancé, frees the women.
 Together, they try to prove the guilt of the producers.
-As a result of in just don't soften, Susanne!
 When the National Socialists seize power, the producers are arrested and Susanne and Georg become a married couple.